 Do What You Love: Escape with a Make-cation and Let Jewelry Making Bring You Joy

 There’s rarely an episode I haven’t seen, but I don’t mind.
 I find joy in each one, especially when they try to teach Ernest T. Bass some manners.
 I love Sheriff Andy Taylor, who reminds me so much of a dear friend that I miss terribly.
-Plus I love sweet little Opie, I love Barney Fife, and I love Aunt Bea’s gentle domesticity.
+Plus I love sweet little Opie, Barney Fife, and Aunt Bea’s gentle domesticity.
 (I even love that word, domesticity.)
-I love seeing Helen and Thelma Lou’s hair, dresses, and jewelry of course.
+I love seeing Helen and Thelma Lou’s hairstyles, dresses, and jewelry of course.

-Another way I love to escape is to take a little make-cation into my jewelry making studio.
+Another way I love to escape is to take a little make-cation into my jewelry studio.
 Sometimes I just feel like escaping to the fun, creative space in my studio to make jewelry.
 No news, no politics, just some good music and the tools and supplies for jewelry making that I love to play with.
 What better joy is there than doing what you love to do?
-So make your escape with me, with fun jewelry-making projects in any medium or technique you like.
-Here are some of my favorite newer projects from the store that I thought you might like, and they’re all 30% off until midnight tomorrow, August 2!
+So make your escape with me, with fun jewelry projects in any medium or technique you like.
+Here are some of my favorite projects from the store that I thought you might like, too.

 Projects and Tutorials for Jewelry Making